Sensory Hypersensitivity

 IN BRIEF

-Too much stimulation comes from one or more of the senses, and the brain can’t handle it all.
-It constantly receives sensory information from different parts of the body, and when it has difficulty filtering and processing the countless signals, it can overreact to these stimuli.
+Too much stimulation comes from one or more senses, and the brain struggles to process it all.
+The brain is constantly receiving sensory input from different parts of the body.
+When it has difficulty filtering and handling the overwhelming number of signals, it can lead to heightened reactions to these stimuli.

 Scenario

-Not only can sensory hypersensitivities be intrusive, but in many cases they are distressing, preventing people from accessing their full potential, forming relationships, participating in activities and even holding down a job.
-They cause fatigue, irritability, anxiety and a great deal of frustration.
-But there are solutions.
+Not only can sensory hypersensitivities be overwhelming, but in many cases, they can be distressing and prevent a person from reaching their full potential, building relationships, participating in activities, or even holding a job.
+They can cause fatigue, irritability, anxiety, and a great deal of frustration.
+However, solutions exist.

-Solutions to help manage sensory hypersensitivities are often among the easiest to implement.
-Indeed, simple tools, stimulus breaks or a more respectful approach to sensory distress can make a huge difference.
+Solutions for managing sensory hypersensitivity are often simple to implement.
+Small adjustments, scheduled breaks, or a more respectful approach to sensory needs can make a significant difference.

 Breaks